 2013 PumpkinPalooza in Victorian Square in Sparks, NV, October 19-20.

-Last year we you about the PumpkinPalooza in Sparks at Victorian Square.
-Even though it was a bit windy and chilly (the first cold snap of the fall season), we still had a great time and the various carnival games and free walk throughs of the train and readings at the Glendale Schoolhouse (built in 1864) the Sparks Heritage Museum kept our kids busy and we had a lot of fun.
+Last year we helped inform you about the PumpkinPalooza in Sparks at Victorian Square.
+Even though it was a bit windy and chilly (the first cold snap of the fall season), we still had a great time and the various carnival games and free walk throughs of the train and readings at the Glendale Schoolhouse (built in 1864) managed through the Sparks Heritage Museum kept our kids busy and we had a lot of fun.
 Overall, the PumpkinPalooza is a great event to attend with friends and family of all ages.

 Saturday, October 19 – 6:00 – 10:00 p.m.